 Sift together flour and baking soda; set aside.

 In the bowl of a stand mixer fitted with a paddle attachment, cream together butter and sugars until light and fluffy.
 Add in pudding and beat until well blended.
-Add eggs and vanilla.
+Add eggs and vanilla, mix again.

 Add flour mixture slowly until well incorporated.
 Add chocolate chips and beat just until they are incorporated.

-Bake for 8-12 minutes on, until just set in the center.
+Bake for 8-12 minutes or, until just set in the center.
 Let cool on the baking sheet for a few minutes before removing to completely cool and enjoy.

 Sourced from Fake Ginger